 Our culture of learning is furthered by formal and informal training programs which are designed by our Training Managers in collaboration with designated Training Partners.
 Our Training Managers are all attorneys, adding practical experience and insights to associate training, and our Training Partners provide invaluable input on the skills associates should be developing to further advance their careers.
 The overarching direction and strategy of the training and development program is overseen by the Firm's Attorney Development Committee, which includes partners from a cross-section of practice groups and offices as well as the Firm's Chief Legal Talent Officer.

-New lawyers receive immediate hands-on experience—the best training ground in the Firm—and participate in both formal and informal programs organized by each Department.
-The traditional classroom training begins at orientation and continues throughout the year with a series of courses taught by Simpson Thacher attorneys and outside experts.
-Our training managers are all former Simpson Thacher associates, adding extra and organic depth when introducing associates to our firm’s programs and culture.
+New lawyers at Simpson Thacher receive immediate hands-on experience—the best training ground in the Firm—and participate in both formal and informal training programs organized by each practice group.
+Traditional classroom training begins at orientation and continues throughout the year with a series of courses and workshops taught by Simpson Thacher attorneys and outside experts.

-New litigation associates attend an intensive series of training programs on the basics of litigation practice.
-These courses are organized around stages of a case, including pleadings, discovery, motions, trials and appeals.
-Our training focuses on the practical aspects of being a new litigator.
-These programs teach new litigators how to be advocates for their clients and add value to their cases.
+- Junior litigation associates attend an intensive series of training programs on the basics of the Firm's litigation practice.
+These courses are organized around stages of a case, including pleadings, discovery, motions, trials and appeals as well as fundamental aspects of investigations and antitrust work.
+By focusing on the practical aspects of being a new litigator these programs teach new litigators how to be advocates for their clients and add value to their cases.